-- Allows one to remotely log into another host and remotely execute a command, respectively, without providing a password - Useful for implementing universal login privileges - Servers listen at TCP ports 513 and 514, respectively - Uses two different password-less authentication mechanisms: - Access is allowed to user U on the destination host from user U on the source host if the source host name is in the destination host's '/etc/hosts.equiv' file or trusted partners or in U 's '.rhosts' file on the destination host - Access is allowed to a user U on the destination host if the source host/user name pair is in U 's '.rhosts' file
+- Allows one to remotely log into another host and remotely execute a command, respectively, without providing a password. - ▶ Useful for implementing universal login privileges. - ▶ Servers listen at TCP ports 513 and 514, respectively. - Uses two different password-less authentication mechanisms: - ▶ Access is allowed to user U on the destination host from user U on the source host if the source host name is in the destination host's '/etc/hosts.equiv' file or in 'trusted partners' or in U 's '.rhosts' file on the destination host. - ▶ Access can be restricted to particular users by putting a host/user name pair in either '/etc/hosts.equiv' or a user's '.rhosts' file.